 Breaking down fats for energy is called ketosis.
 It takes about three weeks of carbohydrate elimination for your body to transition into ketosis.

 Here are the pros and cons of the keto diet.

-“There has been anecdotal evidence of people losing weight on the ketogenic diet,” says Melinda R. Ring, MD, director of Northwestern Medicine Osher Center for Integrative Medicine.
+“There has been anecdotal evidence of people losing weight on the ketogenic diet,” says Melinda R. Ring, MD, director of Northwestern Medicine Osher Center for Integrative Health.
 “People also report feeling less hungry than on other types of restricted diets.”

 Gomez says people feel less hungry because fatty foods take a longer time to break down in the body.
 Weight loss not only comes from ketosis, but also from reducing calorie intake by eliminating food groups.

 On paper, burning fats by eating more of them is enticing, which is why the diet has become popular.
 The keto diet allows many people to eat the types of high-fat foods that they enjoy, such as red meats, fatty fish, nuts, cheese and butter, while still losing weight.

 The keto diet helps reduce seizures in pediatric patients with epilepsy.
 Endurance athletes and body builders also use it to scrap fat in short timeframes.
 The keto diet is being studied for mitigating symptoms for patients with progressive neurological disorders like Parkinson’s disease, but scientific research has not confirmed benefits for these populations.